 Helvetas is accepting grant applications from CBOs & CSOs in Bhutan.
-The deadline to apply for the 3rd cycle is December 31, 2018 at 5pm (BST).
+The deadline to apply for the first cycle is 31st August 2021 at 5pm (BST).

 We know that writing applications can be a challenging process so we have put together Application Guidelines to help you write a strong and competitive application (www.csogrant.bt/how-to apply/guidelines).